nikipra16/PassMate/README.md

 On your console you can
 1. Generate passwords
-2. Validate your password by checking safety and also calculates password entropy
+2. Validate your password by checking basic safety